 Female wild dogs can have two oestrus cycles per year, so have the potential to breed twice a year, although unlikely to occur.

-Dingoes are monoestrus (only capably of producing one litter per year).
+Dingoes are monoestrus (only capable of producing one litter per year).
 Wild dogs are fertile throughout the year.
-Wild dogs have an average of 5 pups per litter (with an range of 1-10) with an average gestation period of 63 days.
+Wild dogs have an average of 5 pups per litter (with a range of 1 to 10) with an average gestation period of 63 days.

 In a pack situation, the dominant female will usually come into oestrus before subordinate females.

-Male wild dogs reach sexual maturity at one to three years while the females usually reach maturity at two years.
+Male wild dogs reach sexual maturity at 1 to 3 years while the females usually reach maturity at 2 years.
 Young female dogs may remain with the pack to help raise the following year's litter.

 The peak breeding season for wild dogs is Autumn to Winter.
-They breed one to two times per year and the average gestation period is 63 days
+They breed 1 to 2 times per year and the average gestation period is 63 days.

-Wild dogs may have litters of between 1-10 pups, with a mean litter size of approximatley five pups.
+Wild dogs may have litters of between 1 to 10 pups, with a mean litter size of approximately 5 pups.

-Wild dogs reach sexual maturity in females at two years of age, and in males at three years of age.
+Wild dogs reach sexual maturity in females at 2 years of age, and in males at 3 years of age.

-The lifespan averages between 5-7 years but some animals can live up to 12 years.
+The lifespan averages between 5 to 7 years but some animals can live up to 12 years.

 There are several causes of wild dog mortality.
 These include limited food supply, human intervention, density of the population and the occurrence of disease or parasites.

-In Victoria, the Dingo (Canis lupus dingo) has been listed as 'threatened' under the Flora and Fauna Guarantee Act 1988 and is protected on most areas of public land under the Wildlife Act 1975.
+The management of wild dogs in Victoria is complex because they cannot be readily distinguished from dingoes in the field.
+In Victoria, the dingo (Canis lupus dingo) has been listed as 'threatened' under the Flora and Fauna Guarantee Act (1988) and is protected on most areas of public land under the Wildlife Act (1975).

 Impact on ecosystems and waterways

 Predation by dogs can have an impact on remnant populations of endangered animal species.
-An example of this is the Tasmanian native hen (Gallinula mortierii) in which the dingo has become implicated in its extinction from mainland Australia.
+For example, the dingo has been implicated in the extinction of the Tasmanian native hen (Gallinula mortierii) from mainland Australia.
 It seems endangered species with small populations are more vulnerable to predation by wild dogs than larger populations, which are more resilient.